What is financial aid?

 Should I wait until after I've been accepted to Wagner to file financial aid applications?

 No!
-You are encouraged to apply as early as possible, after January 1, since funds are limited and the federal and state application process can take up to 6 weeks.
+You are encouraged to apply as early as possible, after October 1, since funds are limited and the federal and state application process may take up to 6 weeks.

-It is recommended that prospective freshmen file the FAFSA by February 15 to ensure an Award Letter will be received before the May 1st deposit deadline.
-Upperclass returning students are encouraged to file by April 1st.
-If your taxes or your parents taxes are not complete by that date, the FAFSA allows you to estimate your income information.
-Upon receipt of your Student Aid Report (SAR), you can make any necessary corrections and return it to the processor for correction.
-Corrections may also be made via the web.
+It is recommended that prospective freshmen file the FAFSA by January 15 to ensure an Award Letter will be received before the May 1st deposit deadline.
+Upperclass returning students are encouraged to file by February 1st.
+You and your parent are strongly encouraged to utilize the IRS Data Retrieval Tool available when you complete your FAFSA online.
+This tool will allow you to import your tax information directly from the IRS.

 What happens after I file my FAFSA?